Feedback

 13 The Board focuses on policy in its discussions.

-15 The Board, through the President, receives advice and recommendations from faculty, staff, and students in developing educational policy.
+15 The Board, through the President, receives advice and recommendations from students and employees in developing educational policy.

-16 The Board is appropriately engaged in defining and approving the vision, mission, goals and strategic plan.
+16 The Board is appropriately engaged in approving the vision, mission, goals, and strategic plan.

 17 The Board sets priorities in conjunction with the President.